Palks-Studio/invoice-receipt/README.md

 ## How it works

 **Single stamp**
-Click "Acquitter" next to an invoice, enter the payment date, download the stamped PDF.
+Click **"Mark as paid"** next to an invoice, enter the payment date, download the stamped PDF.

 **Batch stamp**
-Check multiple invoices or use "Select all", click "Acquitter la sélection", enter a shared payment date.
+Select multiple invoices or use **"Select all"**, click **"Mark selection as paid"**, enter a shared payment date.
 A ZIP is generated with all stamped PDFs, structured by client reference:

 ```
-factures_acquittees.zip
+paid_invoices.zip
   clientRef/
-    F-2025-001_ACQUITTEE.pdf
-    F-2025-002_ACQUITTEE.pdf
+    F-2025-001_PAID.pdf
+    F-2025-002_PAID.pdf
 ```